Chart Color Schemes

 West Ulverstone has a typical household mix, with a fairly typical median household size

-Family households comprise 68.5% of all households, including 22.0% couples with children, 32.7% couples without children, and 13.4% single parent families.
-Non-family households constitute the remaining 31.5%, with lone person households at 29.3% and group households making up 2.0% of the total.
-The median household size is 2.3 people, which aligns with the Rest of Tas. average.
+Family households constitute 68.5% of all households, including 22.0% couples with children, 32.7% couples without children, and 13.4% single parent families.
+Non-family households comprise the remaining 31.5%, with lone person households at 29.3% and group households making up 2.0% of the total.
+The median household size is 2.3 people, which aligns with the average for the Rest of Tas.

 Frequently Asked Questions - Households